shawnyu5/template-file-creation/README.md

 # template-file-creation
-this program creates pre determined template files in a varity of programming lanuages
+this program creates pre determined template files in a variety of programming languages

 ## installation

-1. run this command to download the files nesscessary
+1. run this command to download the necessary files
 ```
 git clone https://github.com/themagicguy/template-file-creation
 ```